nguyenngoclongdev/step-definition-generator/README.md

 This extension is maintained by the [Nguyen Ngoc Long](https://github.com/nguyenngoclongdev/).

-# Supported language & framework
+# Supported Languages and Frameworks

 <p align="center">
     <!-- JavaScript -->